PySport/pysport.org/source/_posts/Introducing-kloppy-standardizing-soccer-tracking-and-event-data.md

 ### Introducing kloppy

 We are very proud to announce **kloppy**.
-This python package enables data scientists or other enthusiasts to start working with two important types of data in soccer analytics: tracking data and event data. **kloppy** makes working with those types of data available for both expert users as beginners.
+Originated from the SituSearch code this python package enables data scientists or other enthusiasts to start working with two important types of data in soccer analytics: tracking data and event data. **kloppy** makes working with those types of data available for both expert users as beginners.
 Although the package is still work in progress as shown in the [todo list](https://github.com/PySport/kloppy#todo-list) it already provides end-to-end loading and transforming TRACAB data.

 It's available through PyPi and installable using your favorite package manager.
 For pip:
 ```sh